-Q: Can a volunteer school coach, coach players from the school team during the June 1 - July 31 period of time?
+Q: Can a volunteer school coach, coach players from the school team from the end of their school season through July 31?

 A: Yes.
-Any school coach is permitted to coach their own school players, on the same team, from June 1 - July 31.
+Any school coach is permitted to coach their own school players, on the same team, from the end of their school season through July 31.